Kalākaua: Education

 At the age of four, Kalākaua returned to Oʻahu to begin his education at the Chiefs' Children's School (later renamed the Royal School).
 He and his classmates had been formally proclaimed by Kamehameha III as eligible for the throne of the Kingdom of Hawaiʻi.
-His classmates included his siblings James Kaliokalani and Lydia Kamakaʻeha and their thirteen royal cousins including the future kings Kamehameha IV, Kamehameha V and Lunalilo.
-They were taught by American missionaries Amos Starr Cooke and his wife, Juliette Montague Cooke.
+His classmates included his siblings James Kaliokalani and Lydia Kamakaʻeha and their 13 royal cousins, including the future kings Kamehameha IV, Kamehameha V, and Lunalilo.
+They were taught by American missionary Amos Starr Cooke and his wife, Juliette Montague Cooke.
 At the school, Kalākaua became fluent in English and the Hawaiian language and was noted for his fun and humor rather than his academic prowess.
-The strong-willed boy defended his less robust elder brother Kaliokalani from the older boys at the school.
+The strong-willed boy defended his less robust elder brother Kaliokalani from the older boys.

-In October 1840, their paternal grandfather Kamanawa II requested his grandsons to visit him on the night before his execution for the murder of his wife Kamokuiki.
-The next morning the Cookes allowed the guardian of the royal children John Papa ʻĪʻī to bring Kaliokalani and Kalākaua to see Kamanawa for the last time.
-It is not known if their sister was also taken to see him.
-Later sources, especially in biographies of Kalākaua indicated that the boys witnessed the public hanging of their grandfather at the gallows.
-Historian Helena G. Allen noted the indifference the Cookes' had toward the request and the traumatic experience it must have been for the boys.
+In October 1840, their paternal grandfather Kamanawa II requested that his grandsons visit him on the night before his execution for the murder of his wife Kamokuiki.
+The next morning the Cookes allowed the royal children's guardian, John Papa ʻĪʻī, to bring Kaliokalani and Kalākaua to see Kamanawa for the last time.
+It is not known whether their sister was also taken to see him.
+Later sources, especially biographies of Kalākaua, say the boys witnessed their grandfather's public hanging at the gallows.
+Historian Helena G. Allen noted the Cookes' indifference to the request and the traumatic effect it must have had on the boys.

 After the Cookes retired and closed the school in 1850, Kalākaua briefly studied at Joseph Watt's English school for native children at Kawaiahaʻo and later joined the relocated day school (also called Royal School) run by Reverend Edward G. Beckwith.
 Illness prevented him from finishing his schooling and he was sent back to Lāhainā to live with his mother.

-Following his formal schooling, he studied law under Charles Coffin Harris in 1853.
-Kalākaua would appoint Harris as Chief Justice of the Supreme Court of Hawaiʻi in 1877.
+After his formal schooling, he studied law under Charles Coffin Harris in 1853.
+Kalākaua appointed Harris as Chief Justice of the Supreme Court of Hawaii in 1877.